danmar/cppcheck/readme.txt

 About

   The original name of this program is "C++check".
-  The name was changed to "cppcheck" (a google search is more successful now).
+  The name was changed to "cppcheck".

 Compiling